elm-slate/db-utils/README.md

 ```

 <a name="lockEntities"></a>
-### lockEntities (client, entities)
+### lockEntities (client, entityIds)

-Creates a transaction and locks uuid entities with Postgresql advisory transaction locks derived from the uuid entities.
+Creates a transaction and exclusively locks entities from access by other cooperative parties using Postgresql advisory transaction locks derived from each entity's uuid.
+Cooperative parties are also using this function before writing to the Event Source database.
+Slate requires that all writes first use this function.

 #### Arguments

 - `client` - A [`pg`](https://github.com/brianc/node-postgres) Client.
-- `entities` - An array of uuid entities to lock.
+- `entityIds` - An array of uuids of the entities to lock.

 #### Example